onebitlab/SELL-ON-LISTING.BINANCE/README.md

-# 🚀 Binance sell on listing Bot
+# 🚀 Binance sell on listing script

 This Python script monitors a new token listing on Binance and automatically places a limit sell order **at a configurable price below the market price**.
 Ideal for quickly selling newly listed tokens at a favorable price.